May 5, already! Just got this post in under the wire. Phew.

 *If any part of the chicken is still pink and will not shred, put the lid back on for half an hour more and check again.

-Tip for more flavor: Sprinkle the raw chicken breasts with a little salt and pepper and sear for 4 minutes in a pan over high heat.
-This is a totally optional step and will make the recipe take longer, but it takes the flavor to a whole new level thanks to the maillard broening reaction that happens when you cook food with higher, direct heat.
+- For even more flavor: sprinkle the raw chicken breasts with a little salt and pepper and sear for 4 minutes in a pan over high heat.
+This is a totally optional step and will make prep take longer, but it takes the flavor to a whole new level thanks to the maillard browning reaction that happens when you cook food with higher, direct heat.